+Value 'mirror=3' indicates: <https://raw.githubusercontent.com/PharmaForest/> (since July 2025)

-Value 'mirror=2' indicates: https://pages.mini.pw.edu.pl/~jablonskib/SASpublic/SAS_PACKAGES The default value is 0.
+The default value is 0.

 The 'version' parameter indicates which historical version of a package to install.
 Historical version are available only if 'mirror' parameter is set to 0.
 Default value is null which means "install the latest".
 Starting October 2022 the '%installPackages()' macro allows to install multiple packages with version requirement.
 The functionality works for 'mirror=0' parameter, for example: '%installPackage(SPFinit(20201002) macroarray(1.0) dfa(0.5) GSM)'.
-For 'mirror 1' and '2' a note about lack of version support is printed in the log.
+For mirror 1 and 2 a note about lack of version support is printed in the log.
 Starting September 2024 the '%installPackages()' macro allows to create a macrovariable containing information about successful and failed installations.
 Name of the macrovariable is provided with 'SFRCVN' parameter, a global macrovariable is created.
 The format of returned value is '<number of successes>.<number of failures>', e.g. value 4.2 means four successes and 2 failures out of 6 requests.
+Starting December 2024 the '%installPackages()' macro allows during the installation process to download the markdown file with package's documentation (assuming that one was provided by the developer).
+Process is triggered by the 'instDoc=' parameter, its default value of 0 - means "do not download", when set to 1 means "download".

 - The '%loadPackage()' macro loads all components of the package as a primary job.
 Additionally information from the package description file is printed into the log.
 Whenever an element of the package is loaded an appropriate note is printed into the log.
 If a macro is loaded and a macro with the same name is found in the 'sasmacr' catalog a note about this fact is printed.
 If there were any requirements provided they will be tested at this point.
 If required element of the SAS system is missing the loading process is aborted with an error message.
 If required package is not loaded ('SYSloadedPackages' macrovariable is tested) SAS tries to load that required package, in case of failure loading process is aborted with an error message.
 If the loading process is successful the 'SYSloadedPackages' macrovariable is updated with new entry.
 If a particular version of a package is required then the '%loadPackage()' macro has to be executed with additional parameter 'requiredVersion', e.g. '%loadPackage(PiPackage, requiredVersion=3.1415)'.
-The macro tests if the provided version is greater or equal then the required version, in case of failure loading is aborted with an error message (this condition implicitly assumes that packages are backward compatible).
+By default the macro tests if the provided version is greater or equal then the required version, in case of failure loading is aborted with an error message (this condition implicite assumes that packages are backward compatible).
+In case when the required version is provided with a comparison operator (e.g., '=', '<=', '=<', etc.) then the macro uses provided operator to compare version, and only if the condition is true the package is loaded.
+The condition is checked the same way independently if the operator is provided before or after the version number.
+For example, those two calls: '%loadPackage(PiPackage,'